 Events that feature local foods and agricultural products attract both locals and visitors.
 The Hawaii Food and Wine Festival on the islands of Hawaii, Maui and Oahu (October) and the Kapalua Wine & Food Festival (June) on Maui are long-running culinary events, hosting world-class chefs, winemakers and master sommeliers for thousands of wine and food lovers.
 The Island of Hawaii’s Annual Kona Coffee Cultural Festival (November) celebrates all things coffee and includes nearly 50 events over 10 days.
 Kauai Chocolate & Coffee Festival (October) highlights al things cacao and coffee industries of Kauai.

-- Contact Name: Allison Toma
+- Contact Name: Cassandra

 - Contact Name: Alan Akaka

 The Ms. Aloha Nui Pageant was created to celebrate the Women of great stature who embodies the “Spirit of Aloha ".
 In celebrating the beautiful women of the big island, we must educate all and honor the Old Hawaiian Culture, which is in the traditional sense, weighing in at least 200 lbs. as a [...]

 - Contact Name: M. Akana

 - Contact Organization: Hawaii Island Festival

 Kimie Miner will be performing at Blue Note Hawaii with 2 shows nightly at 6:30pm & 9:00pm.
 Kimie's mellow and melodic music embodies many different styles of music, ranging from island contemporary/pop to R&B/reggae music.
 Doors open at 5:00pm and 8:30pm respectively.
 Seating first come first [...]